vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 VMware Harbor Container Registry for TKGI
 VMware vRealize Operations Tenant App for VMware Cloud Director

-The email to the VMSA mailing list, security-announce@lists.vmware.com, contains this information.
+The email to the VMSA mailing list contains this information.
 Please subscribe from the VMSA page itself (link is below in the links).

 The URL does not change for point updates to the VMSA.
 The URL for VMSA-2021-0028.7 is the same as the original.